Feyenoord: Supporters

-The supporters of Feyenoord are said to be one of the most loyal supporter groups in the world supporting the team during both good or bad times.
+Feyenoord's fan base is described as one of the most loyal fan bases in the sport.
 They are nicknamed Het Legioen, Dutch for The Legion and can be found everywhere in the Netherlands and far across the Dutch borders.
 Squad number 12 is never given to a player, but is reserved for Het Legioen instead.

 Popularity

 Feyenoord is a popular club in the Netherlands with a large number of supporters.
 The team's first training session of a season alone attracts thousands of fans; 20,000 attended 2007–08's inaugural session.

 In 1963, about 3,000 fans boarded on two ships, among thousands of others by train or car and they travelled to Lisbon where Feyenoord faced Benfica in the European Cup.
 When Feyenoord play abroad in European competitions, about 8,000 travel together to support their team.
 Almost 15,000 fans were cheering for their team in 1996 when Feyenoord played in Germany against Borussia Mönchengladbach.
-About 40,000 fans visit a regular match at home while top classes against Ajax, PSV and European cup opponents are sold out most of the time.
+About 40,000 fans visit a regular match at home, while top matches against Ajax, PSV and European cup opponents are sold out most of the time.
 About 250,000 fans showed up when Feyenoord's Dutch championship was celebrated in 1999 at the Coolsingel in the centre of the city.
-After Feyenoord beat Internazionale in the 2002 UEFA Cup semi-final, Inter midfielder Clarence Seedorf said, "I really enjoyed the atmosphere in the Kuip.
-As an ex-Ajax player I was really given the bird, but that's all part of the emotions in football.
-It also illustrates the intense way in which the Feyenoord supporters experience their club's matches."
+After Feyenoord beat Internazionale in the 2002 UEFA Cup semi-final, Inter midfielder Clarence Seedorf said: "I really enjoyed the atmosphere in the Kuip.
+As an ex-Ajax player, I was really given the bird, but that's all part of the emotions in football.
+It also illustrates the intense way in which the Feyenoord supporters experience their club's matches".

-A number of the club's followers acknowledge a very close link with English side Sunderland A.F.C..
-Over 100 Feyenoord supporters attended a function in Sunderland on the evening before their fixture with Newcastle in April 2015 and a similar number of Sunderland fans made the journey to watch the Dutch side in their ultimately delayed fixture against Vitesse.
+A number of the club's followers acknowledge a very close link with English side Sunderland.
+Over 100 Feyenoord supporters attended a function in Sunderland on the evening before their fixture with Newcastle in April 2015, and a similar number of Sunderland fans made the journey to watch the Dutch side in their ultimately delayed fixture against Vitesse.

 Beyond the Netherlands, Feyenoord opened a fanshop in the centre of Tokyo, when Japanese player Shinji Ono was a key player at the club, and also in South Korea when Song Chong-Gug played for Feyenoord.